ericnishio/ericnishio.github.io/_posts/2019-08-05-lay-out-ui-elements-in-sets.md

 If you want to have sets of four, you only need to set `numberOfItemsPerSet` to `4` and write an if condition for the fourth item.

-Here's an example of how you would use it inside a React component:
+Here's an example of how you could use it inside a React component:

 ```jsx
 const Diagonals = ({items}) =>